Disabling CSS animations for consistent visual baselines

 }

 Setting durations to 0.001ms rather than 0ms is a critical engineering distinction.
 Certain browser engines interpret zero-duration animations as skipped lifecycle events, which can trigger race conditions in WebGL context initialization or defer DOM layout calculations.
 As documented in the W3C CSS Animations Level 1 specification, a non-zero duration ensures the animation frame is processed synchronously while collapsing the visual delta to a single tick.
-This precise timing forces the compositor to apply final computed styles immediately, bypassing the easing curve entirely.
-This methodology aligns with established Animation & Transition Suppression protocols deployed across enterprise mapping test suites.
+This forces the compositor to apply final computed styles immediately, bypassing the easing curve entirely.
+This methodology aligns with Animation & Transition Suppression protocols deployed across enterprise mapping test suites.

 Framework-Agnostic Injection Workflows